miscellaneousbits/linux-socfpga-sha3-miner/README.md

 unzip and copy the image file a to an 8GB or greater SD card.
 Insert the SD card in the DE10-NANO card slot, and power up.
 You can log in as user **root** and password **miner**.

 The first thing to do is to expand the root partition.
-Making sure to preserve the partition start sector.
+Making sure you note the partition start sector.

 ```